Protect Indigenous lands now

 What's At Stake

-Far too often, projects that affect Native lands, waters, and resources begin construction without proper consent, forcing tribal communities and Native peoples to the frontlines to fight for what should already be protected by law.
-Tell President Biden to recognize the traditional, legal, and moral rights of Native nations and Indigenous peoples to protect sacred places.
+Far too often, projects that affect Native American lands, waters, and cultural resources begin construction without proper consent, forcing tribal communities to the front lines to fight on everyone’s behalf for what should already be protected by law.
+Tell President Biden to fully recognize the rights of tribal nations and Indigenous peoples under tribal, U.S., and international law.

 Delivery to President Biden